 We recognize music royalty fees on all music we stream to Members as these fees are incurred in accordance with the terms of the relevant license agreement with the music rights holder.
-The incurrence of the royalties is grimanily driven by content usage by our Members on a fee-per-play basis through the use of our Subscriptions and classified within subscription cost of revenue within the our statement of operations.
+The incurrence of the royalties is primarily driven by content usage by our Members on a fee-per-play basis through the use of our Subscriptions and classified within subscription cost of revenue within the our statement of operations.
 Our license agreements with music rights holders generally include provisions for advance royalties as well as minimum guarantees.
 When a minimum guarantee is paid in advance, the guarantee is recorded as a prepaid expense and amortized to subscription cost of revenue.

-As we execute music license agreements with various music rights holders for go-forward usage, we may also simultaneously enter into a settlement As we execute missic incense agreements will valuous missing institutes in organization of the property of the music rights ownership, our archived library may continue to include music for which certain rights or fractional interests have not been accurately determined or fully licensed.
+As we execute music license agreements with various music rights holders for go-forward usage, we may also simultaneously enter into a settlement Payment.
+These are referred to as "content costs for past use" and are recorded within subscription cost of revenue.
+We have entered into agreement with music rights holders who represent all the music catalogs that we need to operate our service, however, given the uncertain and opaque nature of music rights ownership, our archived library may continue to include music for which certain rights or fractional interests have not been accurately determined or fully licensed.
 Prior to the execution of a music license agreement, we estimate and record a charge based upon license agreements previously entered into and the market share and size of the music rights holder.